 “Bringing structure to the intangible, we solve the real-world cybersecurity challenges our clients are facing today and expect to face tomorrow.”

-- Angel Alonso, Team Leader, Governance, Risk & Compliance, mnemonic
+- Angel Alonso, Team Leader, Governance, Risk & Compliance at mnemonic

-While each business has unique security needs, they also share some common challenges regarding their cybersecurity. mnemonic has identified the 5 most common issues that, generally speaking, companies face when it comes to keeping their systems safe:
+So, what are the challenges and benefits of implementing an enterprise security architecture?
+While each business has unique security needs, they also share some common challenges regarding their cybersecurity. mnemonic has identified the five most common issues that, generally speaking, companies face when it comes to keeping their systems safe:

 - Choosing controls